AlwaysBCoding/poketools/NOTES.md

 ## TODO
+  - allow dynamic changes of pokemon_build_state while looking at move coverage table in matchup screen
+  - add field state such as reflect, terrain, weather etc... to damage calcs and matchup screen

+  - create Analytics tab ALA pikalytics on top of the Smogon/Showdown Data

+  - implement VGC game logic
+  - implement targeting logic
+  - control both blue & red team moves
+  - save flow charts with teams
+  - search teams for specific combinations/leads
+    - practice against leads on various teams
+  - train VGC AI

+  - AI to find best item / ability / nature / spread / moves for a pokemon against specific teams?
+    - Can add 1 of X pokemon, figure out which one.

   - implement a database to save teams (from VGC paste spreadsheet on wolfe screen)

   - add contact (boolean) to move templates